EnigmaVSSUT/Induction-2023-2nd-year/Game Development/README.md

 ## Deliverables

-- Export the game in webGL or windows or mac.
+- Export the game in webGL or windows or mac and give the link in the Readme file.
-- Upload Zip file of the project.
+- Provide the Github Repo link of the project.
 - A readme file that includes instructions on how the game works and any additional information you think is relevant.
 - Host your game on [Netlify](https://www.netlify.com/)